 The Guild's lease portfolio includes leased buildings.
-These leases have an average of 6.83 years as their lease term.
+The Guild has six signed leases with Curtin University; four leases covering the Commercial outlets which expire in 2025, and two Guild Head leases with peppercorn rent, that expire in 2027.
+These leases currently have an average of 3.7 years as their lease term.